arvigeus/AZ-204/Questions/Compute Solutions.md

 - [ ] Azure Container Apps

 Answer: Azure App Service is optimized for hosting web applications, including websites and web APIs.
 Its integration with other Azure services makes it a suitable choice for an e-commerce platform.

 ---

+Question: A retail company is running a public-facing e-commerce website in Azure.
+The site experiences predictable spikes in traffic during sales campaigns, and management wants to minimize costs during normal hours while automatically handling the spikes.
+The solution must:

+- Host an HTTP-based web application.
+- Support custom domains and SSL.
+- Scale automatically based on a schedule (e.g., during promotions).
+- Require no container orchestration or Kubernetes knowledge.

+Which Azure service is the most suitable?

+- [x] Azure App Service
+- [ ] Azure Container Instances
+- [ ] Azure Container Apps
+- [ ] Azure Kubernetes Service
+- [ ] Azure Functions

+Answer: Azure App Service is the best choice here because it:

+- Provides a fully managed PaaS for hosting web applications with built-in support for custom domains, SSL, and HTTP workloads.
+- Supports autoscaling based on both metrics (CPU, memory, HTTP queue length) and schedules (e.g., scale out during sales campaigns).
+- Requires no infrastructure or Kubernetes management.

+Other options:

+- Azure Container Instances: No autoscaling, poor fit for persistent web apps.
+- Azure Container Apps: Supports scaling but is aimed at microservices/event-driven workloads; App Service is a simpler and cheaper fit for standard web apps.
+- Azure Kubernetes Service (AKS): Overkill; requires infrastructure management, not aligned with “focus on coding.”
+- Azure Functions: Best for event-driven workloads, not full-featured websites with sessions, SSL, and predictable schedule-based scaling.

+---